[vc_row][vc_column][vc_column_text]

 On the other hand, the Master's degree has also been designed to update knowledge and provide lifelong training for chemical professionals from various sectors in different fields (quality, corrosion, new materials, etc.).

-The Master's degree proposed here aims, on the one hand, to complement the training of future chemists who have completed the currently implemented Bachelor's degree courses, which are shorter than the previous Bachelor's degrees, and on the other, to introduce them to research activity and provide them with knowledge, skills and abilities related to Chemistry and linked to the new demands and requirements of a globalised market.
-Once the Master's degree has been completed, the student will have a wealth of knowledge and experience that will facilitate his or her entry into the field of research or his or her insertion into the world of work.
+The Master's degree now being proposed aims, on the one hand, to complement the training of future chemists who have completed the currently implemented undergraduate degree programs, which are shorter than the previous Bachelor's degrees.
+On the other hand, it aims to introduce them to research activity and provide them with knowledge, skills, and abilities related to Chemistry and linked to the new demands and requirements of a globalized market.
+Upon completion of the Master's degree, students will possess a wealth of knowledge and experience that will facilitate their entry into the field of research or their integration into the workforce.